For more information, click the links below.

 December 25: Christmas Day

-List Twenty-One: The 4 Last Things (The Novissima)
+List Twenty-Two: The 4 Last Things (The Novissima)

 Dulia: the reverence we give to Saints